Saturn Strip: Background and production

 Before the recording began, Vega signed to his first major label Elektra Records that would release Saturn Strip.

 "Kid Congo" is a homage to Kid Congo Powers, evolving from a soundcheck abstraction called "Bongo Bongo".
 "Every 1's a Winner" is a cover of the Hot Chocolate song.

 It was produced by Ric Ocasek, known for his work with Suicide and The Cars.
 The song "Saturn Drive" features a then-unknown synth-pop musician Alain Jourgensen who provided synthesizer sounds.

 Composition

 Saturn Strip is characterized as a synth-pop album.

-The songs' composition have been described by Victor W. Valdivia (AllMusic) as concise, around four-minutes long, structually straightforward, and polished production-wise.
+The songs' composition have been described by Victor W. Valdivia (AllMusic) as concise, around four-minutes long, structurally straightforward, and polished production-wise.
 Comparing Saturn Strip to Alan Vega's previous work, Valdivia called it less self-indulgent and musically robust, which allows "Vega's talent for evocative lyrics and clever melodies comes across clearly".

 Billboard highlighted the differences in mood between Saturn Strip and Vega's earlier work.
 He "largely dropped the morbidity [....] letting cheerful, Cars-style synth burbles lead the way".